future-2024/interstellarInvader/README.md

 GAMEPLAY LOOP-

+Claim Tokens feature- User can claim tokens after each game, create a feature which allows them to stake these tokens for yield but they can only stake tokens once a certain level is passed or on a time restricted basis, so if you staked your tokens today, you cannot stake more tokens for the next 48 hrs.
+This way users will be incentivised to play the game for the longest amount of time in order to grab the biggest amount of tokens.

 Health bar- This atribute to be present in every level, will show the health of the player spaceship according to the actual spaceship specifications

 Level 1 Gameplay